Make One Time or Monthly Gift

 Help Save Children's Lives All children deserve to live safe and healthy lives.
 Make a 100% tax-deductible donation to give the world’s most vulnerable children the nutrition, water, and medical supplies they desperately need.
 Less than 3% of funds go to administrative costs.

-“An estimated 846,000 children have been affected after Typhoon #OdettePH destroyed their homes.
-They need safe drinking water, health, nutrition, and psychosocial support, protection from violence, and continuation of learning.
-Life-saving supplies such as water purification tablets, hygiene kits, jerrycans, tents, and water storage units to some of the affected areas, are needed.
+“An estimated 450,000 children affected after Typhoon #MAWAR destroyed their homes.
+They need safe drinking water, health, nutrition, psychosocial support, protection from violence, and continuation of learning.
+Life-saving supplies such as water purification tablets, hygiene kits, jerrycans, tents, and water storage units for some of the affected areas, are needed.
 You can still help.
 Send help now”

 “Will you make a small $25 gift today?”